Understanding End-of-life Care in Australia

 A ‘Good Death’

-Ultimately, care, dignity, and respect are the key factors in providing successful end-of-life care.
-Remember that this care must also extend to the friends and family of the patient.
+Ultimately, care, dignity and respect are the key factors in providing successful end-of-life care.
+Remember that this care must also extend to the patient's friends and family.

 Death is an unavoidable part of life, but striving towards providing outstanding care for those approaching death (at a rate sooner than the rest of us) is a responsibility we must be brave enough to shoulder.